tobybessant/ng-programmatic/README.md

 # gulp-ng

-Code configuration for running and configuring Angular CLI commands within gulp tasks.
+Run Angular CLI commands with a configuration-as-code approach.
+Designed for use with taskrunners such as Gulp.